isc-krakshith/InterSystems-Broadsea/README.md

 * Click on the Hades link to open HADES (RStudio) in a new browser window.
   * The RStudio userid is 'ohdsi' and the password is 'mypass'

-* To make available IRIS JDBC connector to the Hades solution run the following shell commands to upload InterSystems IRIS jdbc and sql render jar file:
+* To make available IRIS JDBC connector to the Hades solution run the following shell commands to copy InterSystems IRIS jdbc and sql render jar file into the hades container:
 ```
 docker cp ./WebAPI/assets/intersystems-jdbc-3.8.4.jar broadsea-hades:/opt/hades/jdbc_drivers/
 docker cp ./WebAPI/assets/SqlRender-1.16.1-SNAPSHOT.jar broadsea-hades:/usr/local/lib/R/site-library/SqlRender/java/SqlRender.jar